AbiWord

 The macOS port has remained on version 2.4 since 2005, although the current version does run non-natively on macOS through XQuartz.

 AbiWord is part of the AbiSource project which develops a number of office-related technologies.
-Abiword is one of the rare text processing software which allows local users to edit simultaneously a same shared document in a local network, without the requirement of an Internet connection, since 2009.

 Features

 AbiWord supports both basic word processing features such as lists, indents and character formats, and more sophisticated features including tables, styles, page headers and footers, footnotes, templates, multiple views, page columns, spell checking, and grammar checking.
-Starting with version 2.8.0, AbiWord includes a collaboration plugin that allows integration with AbiCollab.net, a Web-based service that permits multiple users to work on the same document in real time, in full synchronization.
 The Presentation view of AbiWord, which permits easy display of presentations created in AbiWord on "screen-sized" pages, is another feature not often found in word processors.

 Interface

 AbiWord generally works similarly to classic versions (pre-Office 2007) of Microsoft Word, as direct ease of migration was a high priority early goal.
 While many interface similarities remain, cloning the Word interface is no longer a top priority.
 The interface is intended to follow user interface guidelines for each respective platform.